Large Language Models

 Text Classification

-The recipe textcat.openai.correctlets you classify texts faster with the help of large language models.
+The recipe textcat.llm.correctlets you classify texts faster with the help of large language models.
 It also provides a reason why a particular label was chosen.
-Just like the named entity recipes, you can also choose to fetch examples upfront instead via the textcat.openai.fetch recipe.
+Just like the named entity recipes, you can also choose to fetch examples upfront instead via the textcat.llm.fetch recipe.

 By fetching the examples upfront, you'll also be able to filter based on the LLM predictions.
 This can be incredibly useful when you're dealing with an imbalanced classification task with a rare label.
 Instead of going through all the examples manually you can only check the examples in which OpenAI predicts the label of interest.